thundergnat/Prime-Factor/README.md

 SYNOPSIS

-Exports the sub factors();
+Exports the sub prime-factors();
 Returns a list of all of the prime factors of a positive integer.

 USAGE

     use Prime::Factor;

-    say factors(720); # (2 2 2 2 3 3 5)
+    say prime-factors(720); # (2 2 2 2 3 3 5)

+    say prime-factors(2**100-1) # (3 5 5 5 11 31 41 101 251 601 1801 4051 8101 268501)

 BUGS

 Not very fast for very large integers.
+Or more accurately: not very fast for integers that have two or more prime factors larger than 2^64.

-This would probably be better as a CORE function but until it arrives, this is available.
+This would probably be better as a CORE function but until and if that arrives, this is available.

 AUTHOR